The 1099-MISC form reports the total amount of payments you receive from a single person or entity during the year you've provided services to them.

 Who is responsible for preparing a 1099-MISC?

 Depending on how many different companies or people you receive payments from during the year, you may receive more than one 1099-MISC.
 Each payer must complete the form if during any year it pays you $600 or more.
-However, if you earn $500 from 20 different companies, you still must report your income even though you might not receive a single 1099-MISC.
+However, if you earn only $500 from a company, you still must report your income even though you might not receive a single 1099-MISC.
 In most cases, the payer must provide you with a copy of the form by January 31 of each year, as well as a copy to the IRS by the last day in February.

 What to do with a 1099-MISC